-Siphila Sonke currently employs a full time Project Co-ordinator, 1 full-time and 1 part-time Field Worker and a full-time Kids Club Co-ordinator/Support Group Assistant and has the assistance of up to 40 Volunteers from the community of the village of Grabouw and the farming community of the Elgin Valley.
+Siphila Sonke currently employs a part-time Manager, 1 full-time and 1 part-time Field Worker, a full-time Kids Club & Support Group Co-ordinator as well as a part-time Kids Club Facilitator and a part-time General Assistant.
+We also have the assistance of up to 40 Volunteers from the community of the village of Grabouw and the farming community of the Elgin Valley.

 In the Beginning

-In June 2003 Bev Morgan, in her role as Training Manager at St Johns’ Ambulance, ran a Home Based Care training programme for Community Homecare Workers at Elgin Community College.
+In June 2003 Bev Morgan, in her role as Training Manager at St Johns’ Ambulance, ran a Home Based Care training programme for Community Homecare Workers at Elgin Community College (now Elgin Learning Foundation).
 It was during this time that the overwhelming needs of the sick in the community of the local informal settlement, were brought to her attention.

 In particular, Bev was deeply disturbed by stories of how the Homecare Workers often took food from their own meagre supplies to provide basic nutrition to those they were caring for.
 Together with the support of the Elgin United Church, Bev organised a fundraising campaign to raise money for food parcels.
 These were distributed with the assistance of the Homecare Workers and a small group of Volunteers.